 Even if hair extensions are soft and tangle free.
 That’s how you want to keep them!

-Preventing is much easier than reviving, so make sure to brush a couple of times every day.
+Preventing is much easier than reviving, so brush a couple of times every day.
 If you have permanent extensions like fusion or tape-in, then you comb everything together, like your natural strands.
 If you have clip-ins, make sure to brush when you clip them and when you take them out to store them.
 You must brush your hair before and after every wash.

 For flip-in and clip-in hair extensions, stylists recommend washing hair every 20 or 30 years.
 For other extension types, wash them no more than once a week.

 Okay, you have followed all these steps, and your hair still looks like an awful ball of goo?
 The other thing to think about, and you probably don’t want to hear this, but there is a possibility that you have poor-quality extensions.
-The best way to tell if extensions are healthy and are great for sustaining the time that you wish for them to is if your hair stands up to the test of time.
+The best way to tell if extensions are healthy and are great for sustaining the time that you wish for them to be is if your hair stands up to the test of time.

 Most fillers appear very silky, with plastic fibers that one can notice.
 If your hair extensions are not retaining moisture, there is nothing you can do, as the hair was processed with fillers.